 - Adult learners took surveys on educational experiences and perceptions of leadership, followed by critical thinking and writing assessments.
 Their interactions with staff were also observed onsite

 - Staff took electronic surveys on their perceptions of adult learner leadership and provided program-level data

 Data collection was completed in 2015-16, and followed up on changes that occurred with participating programs and learners in contrast with those in the control condition.
 The Year 1 Executive Summary shares findings from the evaluation’s first year.
 Part 1 of the Final Year Report, Key Quantitative Findings, was released in September 2016, as the first in a series of reports from the full evaluation.
 Part 2, Qualitative Summary, was released in December 2016, and Part 3, Connections of Critical Thinking Measures with Learner Experiences, in January 2017.
-Part 4, the last report in the series, evaluated Outstanding Leaders in February 2017.
+Part 4 evaluated Outstanding Leaders in February 2017.